The category of matroids: Introduction

 To complete the overview of this article: Section~\ref{sec:category} recalls the various equivalent definitions of the objects of the category that we will need, and Section~\ref{sec:adjunctions} establishes adjunctions between various subcategories of well-studied types of matroids, showing that simplification is monadic.
 See Figure~\ref{fig:adjunctions}.

 One feature of matroid theory that we leave for future work is duality: functoriality of this construction needs a choice of morphisms that stands to strong maps as relations stand to functions.
-Finally, generalized matroids called bimatroids~\cite{kung1978bimatroids} have a distinctly 2-categorical flavour to them, that we do not go in to here.
+Finally, a variation on the concept of matroid called bimatroids~\cite{kung1978bimatroids} have a distinctly 2-categorical flavour to them, that we do not go in to here.